top of page

 Symptoms

-Rheumatoid arthritis is characterized by the following symptoms:
+Rheumatoid arthritis is characterised by the following symptoms:

 • Joint pain